 There's a beach shop and cafe at the southern end of the car park, where there are also public toilets that get their power from solar cells and a wind turbine!

-This is one of the few beaches where you can bring your dog during the summer season (remember to bring doggy bags, bins are provided).
 Check the tide tables as at high tide there is very little beach but at low tide you have miles of sand and can walk all the way to the dinosaur strata.

 There is a large car park but the beach is also served by the number 8 bus.
 You can walk from Sandown along the promenade, in fact you can walk from here all the way to Ventnor along the coast if you wish.